thephpleague/csv/docs/9.0/reader/tabular-data-reader.md

 the `map` method.
 This method will cast each array record into your specified object.
 To do so, the method excepts:

-- as its sole argument the name of the class the array willl be deserialized in;
+- as its sole argument the name of the class the array will be deserialized in;
 - information on how to convert the cell value into the object properties using dedicated attributes;

-As an example if we assume we have the following CSV document
+As an example if we assume we have the following CSV document:

 ```csv
 date,temperature,place